 Some banks even allow you to send a payment request in the form of a text message, email or WhatsApp.
 Ensure that the sender has the correct details of your bank account before transferring.

 If you’re wondering which of the payment methods above is the most ideal, know that there’s no fixed answer to this since different situations call for different payment methods.

 Here are some factors to consider when choosing a payment method:

 - Security.
 Different payment methods pose their own security risk.
-E-wallets, for example, are often not as strictly regulated as (online) banks in India.
+E-wallets, for example, are often not as strictly regulated as (online) banks in the Netherlands.
 Depending on the transaction amount, your account balance, as well as the level of security you’re comfortable with.

 - Costs.
 Some payment methods may incur additional fees.
-For example, many Indian banks offer free Immediate Payment Service (IMPS) transfers up to a certain limit, and then charge a nominal fee thereafter.
+For example, many Dutch banks offer free SEPA transfers, but other providers may charge a fee for wire transfers or direct debit.
 While these costs are usually negligible, they can add up over time.
 So make sure to keep this in mind before selecting a payment method.